PabloBotin/IndependentStudy/mkdocs/docs/sections/solutions.md

 Divergence map, pressure field and velocity magnitude for configuration 1 of the channel flow problem.
 </p>

-The velocity field shows the expected behavior induced by the no-slip condition at the walls.
-A strong vertical gradient in the horizontal velocity component develops near the solid boundaries, forming a parabolic-like profile across the height of the channel.
+The velocity field shows the expected behavior induced by the **no-slip condition at the walls**.
+A strong vertical gradient in the horizontal velocity component develops near the solid boundaries, forming a **parabolic-like profile** across the height of the channel.
 Additionally, we can observe how the flow gradually develops along the streamwise direction, transitioning from the uniform inlet condition to the characteristic profile of a fully developed channel flow.
-The following figure provides a closer look at this velocity profile by comparing simulated profiles at different streamwise locations with the analytical Poiseuille solution.
+The following figure provides a closer look at this velocity profile by comparing simulated profiles at different streamwise locations with the **analytical Poiseuille solution**.
 Notice that the orange curve represents a uniform velocity, corresponding to the inlet condition, before the flow begins to develop.

 ![Poiseuille](../images/Poiseuille.png)
 <p style="text-align: center; font-size: 0.9em; color: #666;">